Medical expert of the article

 - reperfusion of cells after a period of ischemia;

-- some medicamentally induced forms of hemolytic anemia;
+- some drug-induced forms of hemolytic anemia;

-- poisoning with some herbicides;
+- poisoning by some herbicides;

 - ionizing radiation;

-- Oxygen toxicity;
+- oxygen toxicity;

 Free radicals participate in the processes: